Nikhil22/angular-truffle-starter-dapp/README.md

 And then in the original tab, run:

-5. `truffle compile`
+4. `truffle compile` to compile your contracts
-6. `truffle migrate`
+5. `truffle migrate` to deploy those contracts to the network
-7. `ng serve`.
+6. `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-8. Make sure there are no errors in browser console
+7. Make sure there are no errors in browser console

 ## Code scaffolding